 Definitely!
-Memory Walk season is from August to October so if you want to organise a walk for then, register your walk by completing our form today or by calling our Memory Walk hotline on 0300 330 5452.
+Memory Walk season is from 01 August to 31 October so if you want to organise a walk for then, register your walk by completing our form today or by calling the Memory Walk team on 0300 330 5452.

 Firstly, we ask you to register with us to let us know you’re organising a Memory Walk.
 This means that we can communicate with you and provide you with everything you need to plan your walk and fundraise for a world without dementia.